-Map 17: Future Land Use, Source: Jefferson County, WV GIS/Addressing
+Map 17: Future Land Use, Source: Jefferson County, WV GIS/Addressing (A larger version of this map can be found in Appendix E).

 The Future Land Use Map shows urban level density within the Urban Growth Boundary.
 For the underdeveloped parcels within the Urban Growth Boundary, much of the land use is shown as Residential/Commercial Mixed Use and Medium Density Residential.
 It is anticipated that development, particularly in the residential/commercial mixed-use area would be walkable, landscaped and architecturally attractive.
 In order to allow such uses, design standards would play an important role in site development.
 For example, a typical suburban style retail center disjointed from a mix of housing types is not envisioned.